microsoft/Quantum/samples/runtime/qpic-simulator/README.md

 dotnet test
 ```

-After running the tests, the directory `bin/Debug/netcoreapp3.1` contains qpic
+After running the tests, the directory `bin/Debug/netcoreapp3.1` contains ⟨q|pic⟩
 circuit diagrams for the test cases.
 You can create picture files from them
-using the following commands (assuming that qpic is installed):
+using the following commands (assuming that ⟨q|pic⟩ is installed):

 ```shell
 cp bin/Debug/netcoreapp3.1/if-then-else.qpic .